zyxsimonxyz/weather-api/README.md

 # Weather API

 Swift playgrounds for parsing JSON data returned from the [Weather Underground API][].
-Parsing examples of the following features of the API are listed below.
+Parsing examples are provided for the following features of the API:

 - alerts
 - almanac